picklepilot/components-by-picklepilot/components/sortable/index.md

 <SortableComponentDemo />

-# Modal
+# Sortable

-Modal is a dialog box/popup window that is displayed on the top layer of the current page.
-Very useful for complete screen takeover (when the user's focus should be completely on the content of the modal).
+This is simply just another Vue wrapper for the Sortablejs plugin (https://github.com/SortableJS/Sortable).
+It accepts all the basic non-addon options, except one.
+This version of the wrapper enables support for multi-drag.

 ## Usage